abhi3700/eosio_gpkbattles_contracts/2_testnet/gpkbattlesco/README.md

 ```
 	- Observation:
 		+ A row created with game_id & paired players
-		+ the paired players are notified about each other's pairing
 		+ paired players are removed from the players_list

 1. `gbuser111114` wants to pair with a player & gets error: